threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 Map all entities in explorer to a DID with a mention of subfields that indicate what type it is: ex.
 It doesn’t make sense to KYC a node.
 We need to have a minimum set of info to store for every object.

 Farm: limited info needs to be stored, link to nodes and to owners of the farm, creates list of authorised people who can take action on this farm

-Name, owner, location, wallet.
+Attributes: Name, owner, location, wallet.
 Quid price ?
 If smart contract on-chain ?
 Currently price is not used.
 And it might make sense to have price on node level.

-Other options: Automated attributes : which workloads are allowed on a node (to avoid storage on nodes that have almost no storage available, …)
+Other: Automated attributes : which workloads are allowed on a node (to avoid storage on nodes that have almost no storage available, …)
 On-chain ?
 Maybe, DID as such is not immutable, link to it is immutable.
 A node can set farmer ID on a node when it boots, in command line.
 A node can register itself, create DID when it’s not there and set authorisation to the farmer based on DID.